-This year, Volkswagen launched one of the world's first high production volume electric cars on the American market in the form of the e-Golf - a zero-emission vehicle with a range of up to 83 miles, optimal all-round characteristics and high-tech equipment.
-In Las Vegas, Volkswagen is now presenting Intelligent Charge in the e-Golf; it illustrates how electric cars will be used even more conveniently in the future.
+This year, Volkswagen launched one of the world's most innovative electric cars in large-scale production for first Chinese metropolises such as Hong Kong: the e-Golf - a zeroemission vehicle with a range of up to 83 miles, optimal allround characteristics and high-tech equipment.
+In Shanghai, Volkswagen is now presenting Intelligent Charge in the e-Golf; it illustrates how electric cars will be used even more conveniently in the future.
 A key theme here: over the mid-term it will be possible to offer inductive charging as an alternative to cable-based charging.
 In this type of charging, the car is parked over a charging plate.
 In the future, it will be possible to see in just seconds whether the battery is still being charged, or whether it is already fully charged by looking at the vehicle's exterior lights.
 The e-Station Guide will not only assist the electric car drivers in finding a desired charging station.
 They will also be informed about their location and charging equipment as well as payment options.
 As an additional function, the Digital Key - an electronic vehicle key - is implemented in this Golf.
 This feature lets third parties use a smartphone or smartwatch to temporarily and safely gain access to the vehicle and to start or stop the engine.